How to Use Visual Marketing to Boost Your Brand and Sales

 visual video marketing on mobile devices

-Everywhere you look you see visual marketing — pictures, photos, graphics, animations, and/or videos.
-What are today’s visual marketing trends, platforms, and tools?
+Everywhere you look, you see visual marketing: pictures, photos, graphics, animations, and/or videos.
+For instance, did you know that YouTube videos appear frequently in Google AI Overviews?
+Plus, how does AI Search fit in?
+Besides that, what are today’s visual marketing trends, platforms, and tools — including AI?

 Video Marketing